snovakovic/wiggle/README.md

 For example we will use Vue js and Vuex store plugin but similar approach can be taken with React and Redux.
 Or Angular.

-Basic premises is that we will have components that will need to be displayed only desktop and not on mobile.
+Basic premises is that we will have components that will need to be displayed only on desktop but on mobile.
 We can easily hide them with media-queries and display none.
-But by hiding them like that components will still render and components code will still be executed which is far from ideal.
+Problem with hiding them like that is that components will still render and components code will still be executed which is far from ideal.

-With wiggle and v-if vue directive we can easily optimize that by not rendering components that is not used.
+With wiggle and v-if directive we can easily optimize that by not rendering components that is not used.

 ```javascript
 // Update view.type reactive Vuex store state with wiggle